private-octopus/picoquic/doc/socket_loop.md

   the local socket.
 If the value is left to `AF_UNSPEC`, two sockets will be created, one for `AF_INET` (IPv4), and one for `AF_INET6` (IPv6).

-* `local_addr`: optional local address to which the socket will be bound, as a `sockaddr_storage`.
-If the address family is left to `AF_UNSPEC` (the default after zero initialization), sockets are bound to the wildcard address and listen on all interfaces.
-If an address is set, a single socket of that address family is created and bound to that address and to `local_port`; the port inside `local_addr` is ignored.
+* `local_addr`: optional local addresses to which the sockets will be bound, an array of `PICOQUIC_PACKET_LOOP_LOCAL_ADDR_MAX` (2) `sockaddr_storage` entries, at most one per address family.
+If every entry is left to `AF_UNSPEC` (the default after zero initialization), sockets are bound to the wildcard address and listen on all interfaces.
-  Setting `local_af` to a different family than `local_addr` is an error.
+  Otherwise one socket is created per entry, bound to that address and to `local_port` (the port inside the entry is ignored), and no socket is created for a family that has no entry, so setting one IPv4 address and one IPv6 address serves both families on those two addresses only.
+  Every packet sent on a bound socket carries the bound address as its source, whatever local address the path proposes; this pins the source address of every path on that socket, so `local_addr` cannot be combined with multipath across several local addresses.
+This is an address binding, not an interface binding: on systems with a weak host model (Linux) the kernel may still route packets from that address through another interface.
+Two entries of the same family, or an entry whose family differs from a non-zero `local_af`, are an error.
+The extra socket, when requested, and any socket the loop opens later are bound to the same addresses.

 * `dest_if`: the interface identifier that should be associated with the local socket, or 0.